YingxuH/DataSciencePosts/docs/LLM_notes.md

 ## Parallelism

-> :question: Directly use the built-in model parallelism might be faster than deepspeed?
-Need further experimentation.
+> :question: Directly use `DDP` might be faster than deepspeed?
+Probably simply stage-0?

 ### DeepSpeed (ZeRO)
+- **Stage 0**: Same as Distributed Data Parallel, since only data will be paritioned.
 - **Stage 1**:
 - **Stage 2**:
 - **Stage 3**:
 - **Zero Infinity**: It extends Zero-3 to SSD offloading, with the support of NVMe protocol.
 It has more effective communication and bandwidth utilization compared to Zero-3.
 Due to the smart paritioning and tiling algorithm, there is only small amount of communication required for offloading data to SSD.
 This stage reuquires stage-3 to be enabled.